bmw-tech/widget_driver/widget_driver/README.md

     )  : _locator = context.read,
         super(context);

-  bool get authenticated => _locator<AuthService>().authenticated;
+  bool get isDarkMode => _locator<ThemeDataService>().isDarkMode;
 }
 ```

-This way you resolve the AuthService once you need it, making the recreation obsolete.
+This way you resolve the ThemeDataService once you need it, making the recreation obsolete.
 (Note: Saving the BuildContext for that purpose is **NOT** a good practice)

 ### Demo